luisnmartins/feup-comp/README.md

 javac *.java

-And then test a file:
+And then gerate code for jasmin:

+java YAL Files/file.yal

+cd Files

+java -jar jasmin.jar file.j

-java parser ../YalFiles/Working/array1.yal
+java file

+### Some notes ###

+a[] creates an array that isn't initialized